 Rapid melting of glaciers and polar ice caps

 Experiments have determined that when water is heated, it expands.
-Global warming has resulted in heating of the oceans leading to rising of sea levels because the expanded waters have occupied more space.
+Global warming has resulted in the heating of the oceans leading to rising sea levels because the expanded waters have occupied more space.

 Loss of ice from Greenland and West Antarctica

-Heat emanating from global warming has accelerated the melting of huge ice sheets which cover Greenland and Antarctica.
-Scientists also strongly concur that melt water coming from above and seawater under is permeating underneath ice sheets found in Greenland and West Antarctica, consequently making ice streams smooth and enabling ice sheets to slide effortlessly and quickly into the sea.
+The heat emanating from global warming has accelerated the melting of huge ice sheets which cover Greenland and Antarctica.
+Scientists also strongly concur that meltwater coming from above and seawater under is permeating underneath ice sheets found in Greenland and West Antarctica, consequently making ice streams smooth and enabling ice sheets to slide effortlessly and quickly into the sea.
 To add to that, higher temperatures of the sea are instigating the huge ice shelves which go beyond Antarctica to melt away from underneath, thus weakening and finally breaking away.

 Rising sea levels around Malaysia and Indonesia

 Despite the projections of temperature increase in the 21st century standing at between 1.5 to 4.5C, the sea level around Malaysia and Indonesia is projected to be much higher due to topographical conditions and local climate.
 Aspects that would be greatly affected include the low-lying areas that harbor millions of people and social-economic activities.
 Malaysia boasts a long shoreline and most of its cities are situated along the shoreline.

 The areas that will bear the brunt of rising sea levels

 The islands of Indonesia and Malaysia are projected to bear the heaviest brunt of rising sea levels.
 In fact, scientists anticipate that before the turn of 2050, the over 2000 islands and the millions of households in the coastal areas throughout Indonesia would sink as a result of rising sea levels instigated by climate change.